darkvo1d/FacialRecognition_git/README.md

-# FacialRecognition_git
+# Exam Proctoring System

-Aim is to detect faces and recognize them based on the pre train model with a given dataset
+Aim is to detect if the person is using any unfair means while attempting an online exam.

 # Libraries used
 - face_recognition